BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 write guides and addons that cover everyone's needs.
 That's why this guide will just go through an example case of turning a regular old boring BlueMap installation on a Paper server running on a Debian VPS to a fancy one with a web chat.
 You will most likely need to adapt this guide to your specific situation or find a more tech savvy friend to help you.
-You can also hire the writer of this guide ([Antti.Codes](https://antti.codes/)) for consulation for 90€/h.
+You can also hire the writer of this guide ([Antti.Codes](https://antti.codes/)) for consultation for 90€/h.
 Though as he is way too kind hearted he will help as much as possible on the `#3rd-party-support` channel in the official BlueMap Discord for free.